 In 1890 there were 82 taverns or bars in Salt Lake City.
 By 1907 there were 147 bars, with many of them located on the west side.

 Salt Lake’s west side was constantly in flux as new industries, communities, and organizations moved in and out of the area.
-In many ways, the area represents what happened to most American cites that underwent dramatic changes during post-Civil War industralization.
+In many ways, the area represents what happened to most American cities that underwent dramatic changes during post-Civil War industrialization.
 Many of these changes included severe economic consequences that affected the people who lived in them.

 We hope you join us for our next installment of Salt Lake West Side Stories, where we will talk about how Utahns attempted to address public health problems and severe environmental conditions.

 Do you want to read the next post?
 SALT LAKE CITY LOSES ITS “DIRTIEST CITY” STATUS, THE WEST SIDE, PUBLIC HEALTH, AND THE CITY’S ONLY SURVIVING PIONEER SQUARE